 The Game Plan to Crush Your Competition: The 7 Strata of Business Strategy

 Through grit and determination, you have reached a level of success in your small business.
 To rise to the next level, a new game plan is often required.
 Rethinking your strategy can be the catalyst for incredible growth.
 Do you have a winning strategy to guide your next growth phase?
 While you may have worked solo to this point, gather your team for the work going forward.
 Identify the leaders who will bring depth and experience to this strategy.
 The team should also commit to obtaining and integrating customer data and employee insights to make informed decisions.
 When you and your team consider the following 7-point strategy and then fully implement each item, you will be scaling up your business and crushing your competition.
-The following blog provides an overview of the 7 points to your winning strategy.
+The following blog provides an overview of the 7 points to your winning strategic plan.

 Strata 1 Consider the Words You Own

 Name and claim phrases to signify your brand.
 Used in all your marketing communication, this will set you apart from the competition.
 The words you own are more than keywords for SEO purposes.
 Owning words and phrases is a commitment to excellence.
 BMW is a classic example.
-They can’t honestly stake a claim on the words car or automobile or even performance car.
+It can’t honestly stake a claim on the words car or automobile or even performance car.
 BMW has made a name for itself by claiming the ultimate driving machine.
 Everyone knows that phrase means BMW.
 What words express the qualities of your brand?
 How do you want the public to see your brand?

 Strata 2 Determine Your Sandbox and Brand Promise

 Get clear on who your customers are, where you can find them, and what you sell them.
 Hint: what you sell is often an aspiration, not a physical product.
 The who, where, and what create your sandbox of target customers.
 By dialing in your target customers, marketing campaigns can become more specific and effective.
 You can also look at the bottom 20% of your current customers and ask whether you should be working with them any longer.
 Once your sandbox is defined, develop your strong brand promise.
 A brand promise meets the needs of the marketplace and your target customer.
 It describes what the customer can expect every time they engage with your brand.
 Written as a quantitative statement, you can then measure progress.
 Delivering brand promises creates a consistent and strong brand in the eyes of your customers.
-Geicds’ brand promise is not hidden in fine print but is part of their ad campaign.
+Geicos’ brand promise is not hidden in fine print but is part of its ad campaign.
 “15 minutes or less can save you 15% or more on car insurance” is something the public can rely on.
-Not only that, this numbers-rich statement provides a performance standard.
+Not only that, this numbers-rich statement provides an increased performance standard.

 How do you define your core customer?
 What percentage of your customers are truly your core customer?
 What kind of promise is fitting for your brand?